A close up of groom and bride holding hands with champagne on their wedding day

 11 months to go — 4 key tasks

 Do you have a list of preferred wedding suppliers in mind?
-Now's the time to hire your wedding vendors that typically get booked quickly: wedding photographer, band, DJ, and videographer.
-If you’re looking for a florist with a specific style, it’s a good time to start looking at options, especially if you want seasonal blooms (such as autumn wedding flowers or spring wildflowers), as this can take some time.
+Now's the time to hire the wedding vendors that typically get booked quickly.
+Prioritise a wedding photographer, band, DJ, and videographer.
+If you’re looking for a florist with a specific style, it’s a good time to start looking at options too, especially if you want seasonal blooms (such as autumn wedding flowers or spring wildflowers), as this can take some time.
 At one wedding we attended, the florist had grown the flowers before the wedding in a nearby meadow in the south of France.
 When booking any vendors, make sure you do your research first and ask the right questions (our guide to questions to ask your wedding photographer could come in handy here).

 A wedding has many moving parts and an army of people who come together for the big day.
 ‘Securing reliable and trusted suppliers is crucial,’ wedding planner Wicksteed explains.
 ‘Building strong working relationships with the chosen caterer, photographer, florist, and entertainment will help to ensure that the wedding comes together seamlessly.’
 If you're looking for suppliers, visit our Real Wedding blog or check out Rock My Wedding, an online wedding planning platform.

 Having attended the weddings of friends and family, you likely understand the role of exceptional catering and bar services in creating memorable celebrations.
 Your wedding reception will be your biggest and best dinner party of all time, so make sure you book professionals you trust.
 Whether choosing the venue's in-house caterers or an external team, don’t be afraid to be creative and make your wedding feast uniquely yours.
 Many wedding caterers provide complimentary tasting sessions, allowing you to sample and plan your menu for the big day.
-Most companies can accommodate the whole spectrum of dietary requirements, but it’s important to double-check that your guests will be catered for before booking.
+Most companies can accommodate the whole spectrum of dietary requirements, but it’s important to double-check that any guests with specific needs can be catered for before booking.

 wedding catering food on a platter olives small bites